RyanCWithers/Group_Project_Resume_Builder/PROJECT/INSTRUCTIONS.md

 17. The React app is found in the `frontend` folder.
 To work on the React app, you will need to have a separate terminal running, navigating to the `frontend` folder in the project, while the Django API is running in another (if you are connecting the API to the frontend).

 18. Whatever you are working on, PLEASE TEST TO MAKE SURE IT WORKS BEFORE SENDING IT UP THE PIPELINE.
 If something doesn't work but the React app and API connection mostly works, comment out the broken code (if it doesn't completely break everything) and leave a comment about it.
 And let me know.

+**IMPORTANT NOTES**

+* If you are working on the backend and update a model in the `resume_builder_app`, only makemigrations **for the app**, like this:

+`python manage.py makemigrations resume_builder_app`

+* If you make an additional app for the Django backend, you would only need to makemigrations for that app (assuming you made migrations already for the entire project during setup).

+* This should help you keep your migrations clean.